-If you follow many wedding photographers on Facebook, you've probably seen a recent post about this poor groom who had to lean over to see his bride walking down the aisle, because of several guests standing in the aisle taking pictures with their phones.
+A few years ago, this Facebook post about this poor groom who had to lean over to see his bride walking down the aisle, because of several guests standing in the aisle taking pictures with their phones made its rounds.
 I know, right?!
 OMG!
 There are few moments in life that are as sacred and precious as the moment you walk down the aisle to marry your best friend.
 And when that moment is an any way tainted or obstructed, it's totally acceptable and understandable to be upset about it!
 That's where unplugged weddings come in.
-They're a somewhat new trend that many couples (many of ours included!) are beginning to adopt for their weddings.
+Many couples (many of ours included!) have adopted this trend in recent years, and we’re all about it.
 If you're unfamiliar with an unplugged wedding, it means the bride and groom ask their guests to leave all phones and cameras put away through the ceremony and/or certain parts of the reception (first dance, cake cutting, etc.), or through the entire reception.
 Why should you consider an unplugged ceremony, and how can you politely ask your guests to keep their darn phones and cameras out of sight?

 No one wants to get their wedding photos back and see swarms of guests standing in the aisle, with their phones or cameras up taking pictures of the ceremony.
 One of my favorite wedding photos would have been one that was taken during our wedding ceremony, from behind the ceremony site.
 In this photo, you can see us standing at the altar, our lovely guests, and our beautiful decor.
 Buuuut, one of our sweet guests (whose name I won't call out!) was standing in the aisle.
 She left her seat to walk up to the front of the aisle to take a picture of us.
 If only I had thought to politely ask our guests to leave their devices in their pockets or purses!